 \subsection{Survey and Questionnaire Item Embeddings Differentials (SQuID)}

 Working with raw embeddings as directly retrieved from the models, we faced the same problem of missing negative correlations as the other researchers whose work we discussed in Section \ref{sec:related} (see the similarity matrix on the left of Figure \ref{fig:scalesubtraction}).
-As we will use MDS for dimensionality reduction which builds on preserving \textit{distances}, it was especially important for us to find a way to make the signal of negative correlations stronger.
+As we will use MDS for dimensionality reduction which crucially builds on preserving distances, it was especially important for us to find a way to make the signal of negative correlations stronger.

-As discussed before, the root of the problem lies in the high-dimensionality of the item embeddings that encode many common linguistic features of natural language use which artificially boost similarity between items.
+As discussed before, the root of the problem lies in the high-dimensionality of item embeddings that encode many common linguistic features of natural language use which artificially boost similarity between items.
 To create a vector that captures this unneeded information, we take an average embedding over all items (a "questionnaire embedding") and subtract it from each of the item embeddings: $\mathbf{y}_i-\overline{\mathbf{y}}$ for item $i$, where $\overline{\mathbf{y}}$ is an average over all 57 items of the PVQ-RR: $\overline{\mathbf{y}} = \frac{1}{57}\sum_{i=1}^{57}\mathbf{y}_i$.
-This straightforward method is inspired by the the early examples of vector arithmetic demonstrated with Word2Vec \cite{mikolovEfficientEstimationWord2013} and the more recent idea of community embeddings \cite{wallerQuantifyingSocialOrganization2021}.
+This straightforward method is inspired by the early examples of vector arithmetic demonstrated with Word2Vec \cite{mikolovEfficientEstimationWord2013} and the more recent idea of community embeddings \cite{wallerQuantifyingSocialOrganization2021}.
 As can be seen in the right hand part of Figure \ref{fig:scalesubtraction}, this approach is simple yet very effective in making the signal of negative correlations appear without any domain-specific finetuning or other adaption procedures.
-SQuID works with any model and embeddings of arbitrary dimensions, offering a high degree flexibility.
-We believe that a substantial part of the under-performance of embedding approaches compared to human data in other studies, for example in \citet{wangNotLargeLanguage2024}, is due to methodological reasons and can be overcome with SQuID.
+SQuID works with any model and embeddings of arbitrary dimensions, offering a high degree of flexibility.
+We believe that a substantial part of the under-performance of embedding approaches compared to human data in other studies, is due to methodological reasons and can be overcome with SQuID.